dhulihan/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+### functions and binscripts

+* functions are good for executing logic in your current shell
+* binscripts are good for executing logic in a child shell/process

 ## bugs

 I want this to work for everyone; that means when you clone it down it should